rebahama/social-reviewer-frontend/README.md

 * Axios version 0.27.2 is installed to fetch the api endpoints.

+* jwt-decode was installed for for decoding the jason web tokens.

 # API backend endpoint
 The documentation for the backend can be found here [social-reviewer-backend](https://github.com/rebahama/social-reviewer-backend#readme)